 Over time these chemicals can build up in your body, as they repeatedly get absorbed through your skin on a daily basis.
 Plus, they can also clog up your pores.

-Aluminium compounds in deodorant basically block the pores from sweating.
-Our pores are supposed to sweat – it’s how we regulate our body temperature and release toxins through the skin.
-Aluminium has been linked to breast cancer in women, prostate cancer in men and an increased risk of Alzheimer’s.
+Aluminium compounds in deodorant essentially block the pores from sweating.
+However, our pores are supposed to sweat – it’s how we regulate our body temperature and release toxins through the skin.
+Aluminium has been linked to a number of health concerns.

 Parabens are preservatives that are still used in some deodorants and antiperspirants.
-Research has shown them to mimic the activity of estrogen in the body’s cells.
-Estrogen can disrupt hormonal balances and lead to early puberty, hormone-related cancers in women, as well as organ toxicity.
+Research has shown them to mimic the activity of oestrogen in the body’s cells.
+Oestrogen can disrupt hormonal balances and lead to early puberty, hormone-related cancers in women, as well as organ toxicity.

 The belief that parabens build up in breast tissue was supported by a 2004 study, which found parabens in 18 of 20 samples of tissue from human breast tumors.

-Cancer Research’s official view on aluminium and parabens is a little inconclusive, as research has produced conflicting results, but in my view, if there’s doubt, leave it out…
+Cancer Research’s official view on aluminium and parabens appears inconclusive, as research has produced conflicting results, so more research is needed.

 3. Propylene glycol

-Even in small concentrations, propylene glycol has been shown to provoke allergies, as well as eye and skin irritation in those with sensitive skin.
+Even in small concentrations, propylene glycol has been shown to provoke allergies, as well as eye and skin irritation in some people.
 It’s also been linked in larger quantities to damage of the central nervous system, as well as liver and heart disease.

 Triclosan is often used in deodorants as an antibacterial agent and preservative.
-It’s classified as a pesticide by the FDA and reacts with tap water to create chloroform gas, a potential carcinogen.
+It’s classified as a pesticide by the FDA and reacts with tap water to create chloroform gas, a possible carcinogen.
 Triclosan may also possess endocrine disrupting properties and this research suggests it could affect your microbiome.